 Outside of work, we search, Skype, share, Tweet, and Tumble our way through an ocean of social media sites; we build networks, make friends, and call family overseas.
 The future is digital, and from tablets to notebooks our schools are beginning to reflect this.

 The last few years have seen an increasing number of schools engaging modern technology to various degrees in order to update and improve their students’ learning experiences.
 In most cases this has involved equipping children with iPads or similar tablets in order to revolutionize their learning.

 The applications of technology in the classroom are many and varied.
+Its even applied in classrooms, not only teached, for example we installed smart like switches (check this best smart light switch).
 The most obvious benefit to equipping children with tablets is interconnectivity.
 By connecting each pupil through the use of an iPad, children can submit their homework via email or through a learning platform.
 Feedback for work can be given instantly, cutting down on waiting time and informing a pupil immediately whether they have understood something correctly or not.
 Learning resources can be shared between pupils or their teachers.

 Indeed, the applications for the teachers are equally beneficial.

 Through the use of tablets, teachers can digitize their class registrations and maintain an accurate record of where their pupils are at any time.
 Textbooks can be shared from teachers to pupils while examples of work can be attached to a shared whiteboard for the whole class to see, annotate, and work from.

 Click here to see how Mounts Bay Academy in Cornwall, UK, has used iPad technology to revolutionize its teaching.